 Jag was appointed as a consultant in newborn intensive care at Cambridge University Hospitals (CUH) in 1996 and was in active practice until 2012.
 He was also the executive medical director at CUH for nearly 10 years with a very wide-ranging portfolio.
-Jag was then director of digital at the trust, supporting the development of the IT infrastructure and services needed for patients and staff, including an integrated electronic patient record.
+Jag was then director of digital at the Trust, supporting the development of the IT infrastructure and services needed for patients and staff, including an integrated electronic patient record.

 “Great ideas only make an impact when they are put into practice.
 The best ideas will have obvious patient benefit.
 If we can clearly articulate evidence of this benefit to the healthcare system, clinicians can make an informed decision with their patients.”

 Sarah has held numerous strategic NHS roles since qualifying as a clinical psychologist.
 She was the regional lead for the national dementia strategy before taking up a patient safety and safeguarding leadership role at NHS England.
+Her diverse portfolio at Health Innovation East represents her enjoyment of working in complex programme delivery across multiple systems to benefit workforce and patient populations.

-“I was drawn to Eastern having experienced the difficulties for myself of developing and implementing a national digital app for frontline practitioners and want to help make adoption as effective as possible.
+“I was drawn to Health Innovation East having experienced the difficulties for myself of developing and implementing a national digital app for frontline practitioners and want to help make adoption as effective as possible.
 I really enjoy leading a diverse team that are implementing change at scale and pace, across the spectrum of prevention, diagnosis and treatment, and who support change to become embedded into routine ways of working.”

-Starting out as an information analysist, Mark has over 20 years’ experience working in the NHS across a range of operational, information, contracting and performance management roles.
+Starting out as an information analyst, Mark has over 20 years’ experience working in the NHS across a range of operational, information, contracting and performance management roles.
 He is experienced in leading complex projects and programmes within and across hospitals, commissioning, third sector, and research organisations.

 “Recent advances in clinical imaging, pathology and genomic technologies have led to remarkable progress in understanding disease, but the power of these technologies cannot be fully realised until the immense volume of data generated can be integrated, then analysed.
 Our projects are all in pursuit of this aim, to improve health whilst keeping data safe and protecting the privacy of individuals.”